*Servers typically have IPMI and ECC.

 Anyways, without drives the dual Xeon system is pulling 173 watts in idle, and that’s crazy.
 A new system can go from 80 watts high end, to as low as 20 watts with minimal components and the right chipset.
 So the real difference is with old parts you save up front, new you save long term in your power bill.
 Well, I guess this’ll make an excellent doorstop?
 With a program like Allway Sync to backup data to another hard drive that’s BY FAR the cheapest option, but as you grow, you may need to think bigger.

 If you have old hardware lying around or get cheap parts, try your hand at this- we learned a ton in the process and hope we helped you too.
 If you get your feet wet and like having a NAS, upgrading sooner will see the cost offset by the power savings.

 Also a massive shout out to the forums at servethehome.com, members there helped with questions we had and upgraded info in the episode, thanks guys.
-If you decide to pick up some gear on Amazon, clicking and searching with our affiliate links below will help us here with no extra cost to you.
-And follow us on Twitter, Instagram and Facebook at techspinreview, and we have posts up at techspinreview.com.
-We have new hardware and tech reviews coming so be sure to check those out too.
+If you decide to pick up some gear on Amazon, shopping through our affiliate links will help us here with no extra cost to you.
+And follow us on Twitter, Instagram and Facebook at techspinreview.

 We seriously cut down this script, so we’re sure you have stuff and questions, join the discussion down below.
-Please take a second to hit Like, subscribe, the bell and let us know how we can improve.
-And we’re interested to hear what you want to see reviewed, let us know and we’ll try ‘n’ get to it.
+Please take a second to hit Like, subscribe, the bell, and we often reply to your feedback so if you have a question, fire away.
 We’ll try to reply to hardware questions, but UnRaid software we’ll leave for the experts out there.
 We really appreciate you watching this far, thanks for your time, and tune in for part 2 of this guide.
 Bye for now!